 The aim of the course is to prepare participants academically to work in the role of feline behaviour advisor.
 It is designed to be the definitive course on feline behaviour management for those who cannot afford the time (or money) to go to university to study animal behaviour.
 It should be noted that this course will not directly involve students in the practical aspects of the subject matter as it is not possible to supervise such activity.
 It is anticipated that other recommended organisations will offer such training and supervision.

-The programme will obviously only cover felines therefore anybody requiring a broader education should seriously consider the university option.
 This course is not open to all because of the technical nature of the material and potential students will have to demonstrate their ability to study at this level (level 5: HND/Foundation degree) before being accepted.

 It should be noted that a long standing, "hands on" knowledge of cats will not normally be accepted as adequate qualification to register on this programme without prior study although each case is judged on its own merits.